 It’s worth wrestling with the fear that you might be wrong.
 It’s worth the grief that comes from letting go of old ideas that don’t work anymore.
 It’s worth time spent in the spiritual desert when old religious ideas have vanished and no new beliefs have yet to take root.

 People in the church need to know that being a Christian is not about blindly assenting to authoritarian preachers that require you to deny your experience, repress your questions, and check your brain at the door.
-They need to know that following Jesus is not about embracing an inerrant view of scripture, denying science, or hating gay people.
+They need to know that following Jesus is not about embracing an inerrant view of scripture, denying science, or excluding LGBTQ persons.
 (It is this view of Christianity that has led to a mass exodus of Millennials from our churches.)